matthewtgilbride/linux/rbtree-xarray.md

 ## Option 1: Use XArray<Box<LinkedList<usize>>>
 ```
 struct RangeAllocator<T> {
+    // all descriptors by offset
     descriptors: XArray<Box<Descriptor<T>>>,
+    // free descriptors by size
-    free_indices: XArray<Box<LinkedList<usize>>>
+    free_offsets: XArray<Box<LinkedList<usize>>>
 }
 ```

 TODO: Get help explaining why this is bad.
-I guess We'd have 3 layers of pointers to an integer which I guess is inefficient?
-I
-I'm also not sure how awkward traversing/modifying a list behind those 3 pointers will be.
+I guess We'd have 3 layers of pointers to an integer which is inefficient?
+I I'm also not sure how awkward iterating/modifying a list behind those wrappers will be.

 ## Option 2: Add `prev_same_size` and `next_same_size` to `Descriptor<T>`
 ```